abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 This set is not lineary-ordered - although the connection establishes the relationship between **D** and **G** (**D ≤ G**) and although the relationship between **F** and **G** is known as well (**F ≤ G**), the relationship between **D** and **F** is *not* known.
 Any element can be bigger than the other one.

 Maximum and minimum
 ---

-As we saw, partial orders cannot provide us with a definite answer of the question who is better at who.
-But that is sometimes OK, as in sports, as well as in other domains, people often don't care about who is better than who - they only care *who is number one*, who is the champion, the player who is better than anyone else, or more generally the element that is bigger than any other element.
+Although posets don't give us definitive answer to who is better than who, some of them still can give us an answer to the more important question (in sports, as well as in other domains), namely *who is number one*, who is the champion, the player who is better than anyone else, or more generally the element that is bigger than any other element.

 We call such elements the *maximum element* and some partial orders do have such element - in our last diagram **M** is the maximum element, in this diagram, the green element is the biggest one.